Oron people: Efiat/Mbo group

 The Effiat/Mbo group Apart from the Enwang in the Effiat Mbo area are the Effiat.
-The Effiat area became a meeting point for making and selling of sea salts with different people coming from the Cameroon, Calabar, Oron and Eket.
-Among those from Calabar are the Effiat group who founded the Efik colony at Obio Okon Ekpo (James Town Mbo), the Uda groups represent the intrusion of Oron settlers, with other groups from the Cameroon.
+The Effiat area became a meeting point for making and selling of sea salts with different people coming from Cameroon, Calabar, Oron and Eket.
+Among those from Calabar are the Effiat group who founded the Efik colony at Obio Okon Ekpo (James Town Mbo), the Uda groups represent the intrusion of Oron settlers, with other groups from Cameroon.

 The Effiat is clearly a multi-ethnic stock, related principally to the Ibeno, Oron, Eket and Efik.
 The Effiat villages in Oron comprises Akwa Obio Effiat, Usuk Effiat, Inua Abasi, Esuk Anwang and Abana community grew from the area listed above.

-According to Efik traditions "In the sixteenth century a group of fishermen followed 'Ikpoto Otong Iboku', who had left Ibom and sail down the cross river before the departure of the main Efik stock from Ibom to Uruan.
+According to Efik traditions: "In the sixteenth century a group of fishermen followed 'Ikpoto Otong Iboku', who had left Ibom and sail down the cross river before the departure of the main Efik stock from Ibom to Uruan.
 Ikpoto Otong subsequent miscegenation with other settling fishermen after obtaining land from the Ibaka people at the beach in other to trade palm oil too.